SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/index.md

 If you deal with customers that are not (yet) associated with a company, the Contact card provides similar features to the Company card.

 The system also has other features.
-For example, you can use Selections and Reports to can get an overview of contacts (based on categories, business or other criteria), sales, projects and activities.
+For example, you can use Dashboards, Selections, and Reports to get an overview of contacts (based on categories, business or other criteria), sales, projects and activities.
 This is very helpful when you need to keep colleagues up to date on a weekly basis.

 The Diary helps you with your scheduling, and you can stay in touch with your customers using the Chat feature.
 Sale and Project provide additional tools for effectively managing your business.